tcoats/docker-arohanui/README.md

 ## Syslog-ng

-Processes / services starting in this docker are excepted to output logs to stdout.
+Processes / services started in this docker are expected to output logs to stdout.
 Syslog-ng then pipes these back to initsh (PID 1) which then pipes this back to the host running the docker.

 ## Consul

 MetOcean uses the consul for service discovery, failover etc... check consul.io for more details.

 If you would like consul to not run at startup you can do the following:

-in this example we will stop consul from starting.

 create /tmp/startup/stop_consul.sh with:
 ``` bash